grumat/glossy-msp430/Hardware/Target_Proto_Boards/FR2476/README.md

 ## Reset Button

-The Reset button can be used at any time to restart the device.
-It is not advised to interrupt a JTAG connection by pressing this button.
+The Reset button can be used to restart the device.
+It is not advised to interrupt a running JTAG connection by pressing this button.
 Some references states that MCU may enter an undefined state.

 ## Attaching the Crystal